 Nomination form from the Article 12.4.1 of this Network Code;

-cases envisaged by Operational Balancing Agreement when Transmission Imbalance may occur for the Users in line with the Article 15.1.7 of this Network Code;
+cases envisaged by Interconnection Agreement when Transmission Imbalance may occur for the Users in line with the Article 15.1.1.1 of this Network Code;

+information on procurement of Natural Gas for the system needs from the Article 15.1.8 of this Network Code;

 GPP and GPN from the Article 15.4.5 of this Network Code;

 Amendment Draft from the Article 21.5.1 of this Network Code;

-act on amendment of this Network Code from the Article 21.6.4 of this Network Code.
+act on amendment of this Network Code from the Article 21.6.4 of this Network Code;

+information on commencement of public consultations, in cooperation with Adjacent TSO, with Users in case of amendments of existing and entry into new Interconnection Agreements, with the draft of the Interconnection Agreement.
+Public consultations last at least two (2) months and Transporter and Adjacent TSO take into consideration comments of the Users on the occasion of entering into or amendments of the Interconnection Agreement; and

+information contained in Interconnection Agreements which directly affect the User, and which also includes rules on flow control, principles of measuring quantity and quality of the Natural Gas, rules on Matching procedures, rules on allocation of quantities of Natural Gas.

 Record keeping

 Pursuant to the Final Exemption Act, the Transporter shall keep all records required under the Applicable Laws in relation to the Long-Term GTA, Short-Term GTA and other agreements entered into between the Transporter and Users under and in connection with this Network Code.